JANUARY EXAMS ARE QUITE LITERALLY THE WORST.

 Read/Write – learning through reading and writing.
 Reading theory and rewriting it, explaining it in your own way.

 Over busy periods, like Christmas/New Year, work little and often

 When you are taken away from your university campus and no longer have access to the library or a study room, it’s harder to designate a full day to revise.
 Family members, although considerate of your work, come as a distraction.
 Whether it’s coming into the kitchen to make a cup of tea, or grabbing something from the lounge when you’re working in there, there’s always a disturbance.

 Work ‘little and often’, perhaps in the morning while your family are still asleep, a couple of hours again at lunch, then in the evening before dinner time.
 This works better for students who procrastinate at any chance they get, you can spend the other parts of the day however you like.

 Ok, so it doesn’t have to be exercise, but take yourself out of the house for 30 minutes every day.
 It will wake you up, keep your brain active and stop you feeling lethargic whilst you work.
 Everyone’s lazy enough over Christmas, so working your muscles by walking or running for half an hour will be really beneficial.
 You’ll go back to your work with a clear head and a bit more confidence!

-Just remember, don’t over think your revision as this causes even more stress.
-As long as you don’t leave your work till the very last minute, you’ll be fine.
-Keep focused, keep active and keep hydrated… think about how amazing you’re going to feel when you finish your exams and you know that you smashed it!
+Keep focused, keep active and keep hydrated… think about how amazing you’re going to feel when you finish your exams and you know that you’ve smashed it!
 Reward yourself for your hard work wherever appropriate, even if it’s just an extra mince pie or glass or wine in the evening.

-Once you’ve finished your exams make sure you head to our property page HERE, find your future home with us at University Cribs.
+Make sure you head HERE and find your future home with University Cribs.